amitparag/Attention-Classification/README.md

     2. Sensors

         The Gelsight sensors are susceptible to damage.
 After a few experiments, the gel pad on one the sensors started to leak gel while second one somehow got scrapped off.
-        We initially started with 2 sensors, but then discarded the data from one f the sensors.
+        We initially started with 2 sensors, but then discarded the data from one of the sensors.

 <div style="display: flex; justify-content: center;">
     <img src="assets/Screenshot from 2023-09-03 15-18-07.png" alt="Image 1" style="width: 200px; margin-right: 10px;">